-Your personal details are required to comply with canonical and statutory requirements for the specific purpose of processing your RCIA Petition.
+Your personal details are required to comply with canonical and statutory requirements for the specific purpose of processing your request.
 The information will be held on file/stored on a Diocesan Chancery computer securely.

-You can read our full privacy policy on https://rcdow.org.uk/privacy/
+You can read our full privacy policy on rcdow.org.uk/diocese/privacy-policy